ALPHA-LIPOIC ACID Overview Information

 The following doses have been studied in scientific research:

-- For treating type 2 diabetes and improving symptoms such as burning, pain, and numbness in the legs and arms: 600 or 1200 mg daily.
+- For treating type 2 diabetes and improving symptoms such as burning, pain, and numbness in the legs and arms: 300-1800 mg of alpha-lipoic acid per day.